fusefactory/JavaLibUiBuilder/README.md

 ## Classes
-This package consists of four small classes (see the [javadocs](https://fusefactory.github.io/JavaLibUiBuilder/site/apidocs/index.html) for more information), but there is only one you really need to know about to use it;
+This package consists of five small classes (see the [javadocs](https://fusefactory.github.io/JavaLibUiBuilder/site/apidocs/index.html) for more information), but there are only two you really need to know about to use it;
 * com.fuse.ui.builder.Builder
+* com.fuse.ui.builder.Configurator

 ## Dependencies